jasonknoll/InternshipDB/README.md

 # InternshipDB
 Database application for Professor Allen's Intro to Data Engineering final group project

+*WARNING* This application is not complete due to time constraints.
+Most of the code is non-functional and is work-in-progress.
+Only student registration works

 ## Explanation
 ---
-This application is composed of two different systems: the text interface and the API which connects to the database and acts as a 'server' even though they're both running locally on your machine.

-This program uses **FastAPI** to handle the API requests and return JSON objects.
-These JSON objects translate direction into Python dictionaries and can be manipulated easily. **SQLModel** acts as a higher-level-abstraction for **SQLAcademy** and is used to manipulate the database in this project.
+Although we may use the regular SQLite3 package to implement our SQL, I chose to use **SQLModel** as it acts as a high-level abstraction for SQL inside of Python.
+Each SQL statement has a companion python function in the package.
+Our DDL and DML is still provided in the `.sql` file.

 ## Installation
 ---
 _Python 3.9.12 was used for this project_
+_**Highly recommend using a virtual environment**_

 To install all the required Python packages:
 `pip install -r reqs.txt`